 I don’t snack per se.
-I always ate 3 meals (I never skipped a meal) and I often eat 4 or 5 meals a day.
+I always ate three meals (I never skipped a meal) and I often eat 4 or 5 meals a day.
 I don’t count calories, I never have.
-If I’m hungry I eat a meal, i.e. some left over egg salad and steamed broccoli that is in my refrigerator.
-In a pinch I’ll have a Larabar (dates, nuts, fruit) but I try to avoid that and just eat a combination of a lean protein, healthy fat and colorful vegetables whenever I’m hungry.
+If I’m hungry I eat a meal, i.e. some leftover egg salad and steamed broccoli that is in my refrigerator.
+In a pinch, I’ll have a Larabar (dates, nuts, fruit) but I try to avoid that and just eat a combination of a lean protein, healthy fats, and colorful vegetables whenever I’m hungry.

 I also walked a 3-mile path in the hills of South Denver a couple times a week, but I felt like I really wanted yoga to be my primary source of exercise during this 30-day challenge.

 Jada Teta, Naturopathic Doctor and personal trainer says, “You can either eat your way to gaining weight or stress yourself there.”
 I think I did a lot of the later.